crcn/tandem-old/packages/front-end/README.md

 * measure tool for distance between elements
 * show hovered element heights
 * shadow DOM updates.
-  - needs to come first since it will affect data model
+  - needs to come first since it will affect data model c
   - keep this in tandem with pane panes
 * update all icons to have same padding
 * box shadow color picking doesn't work properly